keelefi/blog/05-reproducible-builds/reproducible-builds.md

 better capabilities.
 In this blog post I comment on the general uses cases of reproducible builds.

 One of the problems plaguing reproducible builds is that it is widely considered a niche use case with mostly theoretical interest.
-This argument is not without merrit.
+This argument is not without merit.
 In most cases software is being run on hardware and in environments that don't provide reproducible conditions.
 Therefore, the effort spent on reproducible builds is better spent on controlling the execution environment.